Australian Computer Society

-The Australian Computer Society (ACS) is an association for information and communications technology professionals with over 48,000 members Australia-wide.
+The Australian Computer Society (ACS) is an association for information and communications technology professionals with claimed 40,000+ members Australia-wide but not audited.
 According to its Constitution, its objectives are "to advance professional excellence in information technology" and "to promote the development of Australian information and communications technology resources".

 The ACS was formed on 1 January 1966 from five state based societies.
 It was formally incorporated in the Australian Capital Territory on 3 October 1967.
 Since 1983 there have been chapters in every state and territory.

 The ACS is a member of the Australian Council of Professions ("Professions Australia"), the peak body for professional associations in Australia.
 Internationally, ACS is a member of the International Professional Practice Partnership (IP3), South East Asia Regional Computer Confederation, International Federation for Information Processing and The Seoul Accord.

 The ACS is also a member organisation of the Federation of Enterprise Architecture Professional Organizations (FEAPO), a worldwide association of professional organisations which have come together to provide a forum to standardise, professionalise, and otherwise advance the discipline of Enterprise Architecture.